 Take a Trek on the Pikes Peak Train

 In 1889, the Manitou & Pike's Peak Railway Company was founded and track construction began.
 Top wages were 25 cents per hour.
-Six workers died in blasting and construction accidents.
+This was no easy feat as six workers died in blasting and construction accidents.
 On the afternoon of June 30th, 1891, the first passenger Pikes Peak train, carrying a church choir from Denver, made it to the summit.
 Spencer Penrose, owner of The Broadmoor Hotel, acquired the Railway in 1925.

 The first third of the Pikes Peak train trip is along Ruxton Creek.
 Here the steep track follows a cascading stream through dense stands of spruce and Ponderosa pine trees.
 It is estimated that some trees on Pikes Peak are over 2000 years old.
 The middle third of the trip is on a gentler grade.
 Right below the old settlement of Ruxton Park, the train passes through what is known as "Hell Gate", a natural gateway in the mountains.
 Then the track passes over the Four Mile Siding and get our first glimpse of Pikes Peak!